 Getting out to see the world is a fantastic opportunity to explore and learn more about other cultures.
 However, it is important for the government to screen for pests, diseases and weeds which may have travelled with you.

-To help protect our agricultural industries, unique environment and the health of all Australians, the Department of Agriculture screens incoming air and sea passengers, baggage, mail and cargo using X-ray machines.
-We also use detector dogs, physical inspection and interviews to protect Australia from biosecurity risks.
+To help protect our agricultural industries, unique environment and the health of all Australians, the department assesses all incoming air and sea travellers and screens baggage using X-ray machines, detector dogs and physical inspection.

 Unsure?
 Just declare it